Obstruction sequences to homotopy equivalences

 \paragraph{\bf Minimal models for highly connected varieties.}

-In \cite{Mil79}, Miller proved that the de Rham algebra of a compact $k$-connected manifold is formal if its dimension $d$ is smaller than $4k+2$.
-This results was generalized by Zhou \cite{Zho22} who proved that for $\ell \geqslant 3$ and for a $k$-connected compact manifold $M$ of dimension $d$ smaller than $(\ell+1)k+2$, the de Rham algebra is homotopy equivalent to a strictly unital $\mathcal{A}_{\infty}$-algebra structure of the form In Section \ref{section3}, we use the obstruction theory set out above to generalize these results to other types of cohomologies and coefficient ring.
+In \cite{Mil79}, Miller proved that the de Rham algebra of a compact $k$-connected manifold of dimension $d<4k+2$ is formal.
+This result was extended by Zhou \cite{Zho22}, who showed that, for $\ell\geqslant 3$, the de Rham algebra of a compact $k$-connected manifold $M$ of dimension $d<(\ell+1)k+2$ has depth $\ell - 1$: it is homotopy equivalent to a strictly unital $\mathcal A_\infty$-algebra of the form

+In Section~\ref{section3}, we use the obstruction theory developed above to extend these results to other cohomology theories and coefficient rings.